NguyenPhamMinhQuan/SC2002_HMS-Project/README.md

 ---

 ## Our team
-Our team is Group 2 from Lab Group SCS7 that comprises of:
+Our team is Group 2 from Lab Group SCS7 that comprises:
  - Hui Cheok Shun, Jordan
  - Jerwin Lee Chu Hao
  - Nguyen Pham Minh Quan